keybase/client/packaging/prerelease/README.md

 ### Scheduling Builds

-There is an example of a plist to for scheduled builds.
+There is an example of a plist for scheduled builds.

 ```
 launchctl load ~/Library/LaunchAgents/keybase.prerelease.plist